 Before the beginning of the quarter:

-- Reflect on the goals you have for the course.
+- Reflect on your course goals.
 What do you want students to be able to do by the time they leave your course?

 - Reflect on your own mix of identities.
 How has privilege or oppression shaped your perspectives?